from The Open University

 Human resources: recruitment and selection

-In this session we look at the first stage of managing people – attracting and selecting staff.
+In this free course, Human resources: recruitment and selection, we look at the first stage of managing people – attracting and selecting staff.
 Recruitment and selection are usually considered as one process.
 However, we will make the distinction here between the initial actions and considerations when planning staff recruitment and the process of selecting an individual from a pool of applicants.
 Recruitment needs to be carefully planned in order to attract the right type of applicant.
 Ultimately, this increases the chances of making a suitable selection and appointment.
 Your involvement may be limited to a discussion of the need for a particular job within your team or work area, or you may be required to interview job applicants.
 Whatever your involvement, this session makes it clear that it is important for you to understand the whole process to make an effective contribution to the staffing of your organisation.

 The Open University is conducting a survey investigating how people use the free educational content on our OpenLearn website.
 The aim is to provide a better free learning experience for everyone.
 So if you’re a regular user of OpenLearn and have 10 minutes to spare, we’d be delighted if you could take part and tell us what you think.
 Please note this will take you out of OpenLearn, we suggest you open this in a new tab by right clicking on the link and choosing open in a new tab.

 This is an extract from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Human Resources course units or view the range of currently available OU Human Resources courses.